Gesee-y/Gesee-y/README.md

 ## About Me

 I'm a fairly regular developer with an interest in low-level programming, optimizations, and other related topics.
-I'm 18 years old and currently in my first year at the **National Advanced School of Engineering of Yaoundé**, studying Digital Humanities.
-I started coding at 15, driven by my love for games and my desire to create some myself.
+Driven by my love for games and the urge to make some myself.

 ## My Languages